-The National Risk Assessment is an opportunity to step back from day-to-day concerns and consider the strategic risks facing the country over the medium and long term.
+The National Risk Assessment (NRA) was first published in 2014 and provides for the identification, discussion and consideration of significant strategic risks facing Ireland over the short, medium and long term.